-1. Set Up Your Meeting in Virtual
+1. Set Up Your Virtual Meeting

-- Customize the details to capture overall meeting objectives and even the agenda for the meeting.
+- Customize the details to capture your overall meeting objectives and even the agenda for the meeting.
 Use this space to request any pre-work the attendees should complete to be ready for the meeting.

 - Send a reminder the day before with specific asks so that people come prepared.

 This helps set the stage and tone for the meetings, and helps attendees better prepare for and know what to expect during the meeting.